AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 * Placeholder text on the [!UICONTROL Link Sharing] dialog (NPR-35963).
 * [!UICONTROL Metadata], [!UICONTROL Status], and [!UICONTROL Other] text in [!UICONTROL List] option in the [!UICONTROL View Settings] dialog (NPR-35910).
 * [!UICONTROL Location] and [!UICONTROL Type to search] placeholder texts in global search (NPR-35909).
-* Expand and collapse icons under the [!UICONTROL Content Tree] (NPR-35908).
+* Expand and collapse icons under [!UICONTROL Content Tree] (NPR-35908).
 * The [!UICONTROL Assets] text on the page where assets folders are displayed (NPR-35905).
 * Text in [!UICONTROL Asset Metadata], [!UICONTROL Usage Statistics] within [!UICONTROL Overview] option in asset details page (NPR-35904).
 * Text for shortcut keys for [!UICONTROL properties] and [!UICONTROL edit] options in asset details page (NPR-35904).

-[!DNL Adobe Experience Manager] 6.5.9.0 [!DNL Assets] fixes the following issues.
+The following bug fixes are available in [!DNL Assets] as part of service pack 9:

 * The tags created from within a tag selection element in a [!UICONTROL Folder Metadata Schema] form are not saved (NPR-36119).